ntrucksis/recipes/README.md

 # Recipes

-To run the project, please install the following python libraries:
+To run the project, please install the following python packages with the command:

- - Beautiful Soup - `pip install beautifulsoup4`
+- $ `pip install -r requirements.txt`

+Optionally, you can create a virtual environment to hold all the required packages:

+- $ `python -m venv env`
+- $ `source env/bin/activate`
- - NLTK - `pip install nltk`
+- $ `pip install -r requirements.txt`

 # HTML Parser

-This project runs on the default python parser `lxml`.
+This project runs on the default python parser `html`.
 Functionality is not guaranteed with other html parsers.

 ## Running the Project